 Available from: https://www.bettertransport.org.uk/sites/default/files/research-files/buses-in-crisis-2015.pdf

-- People on lower incomes, take up to 3x more bus trips than those on higher incomes
+- People on low incomes take twice as many bus trips as those on high incomes

 Department for Transport.
 Analyses from the National Travel Survey.
 2018

 - Well-designed streets can reduce vehicle speeds and use